pminina01/readthedocs/Log4JXmlEventLayout.md

   </target>
 </targets>
 ```

+## Parameters
+* **includeMdc** - Indicates whether to include contents of the MappedDiagnosticsContext dictionary.
+Boolean
+  > Introduced in NLog 4.4.9
+* **includeMdlc** - Indicates whether to include contents of the MappedDiagnosticsLogicalContext dictionary.
+Boolean
+  > Introduced in NLog 4.4.9. .NET 4.0 or 4.5 required.
+* **includeAllProperties** - Indicates whether to include contents of all the log-event properties.
+Boolean
+  > Introduced in NLog 4.4.9

 ## Remarks
 This layout is not meant to be used explicitly.
 Instead you can use ${log4jxmlevent} layout renderer.